These 4-ingredient chickpea flour pancakes are easy, fluffy, and high in protein pancakes made with only 4 ingredients.

 Bonus, these pancakes are made with no milk, oil-free, grain-free, and gluten-free!

-Chickpea flour pancakes are egg-free fluffy vegan pancakes made of chickpea flour also known as besan flour.
-Bonus, this is a 4-ingredient protein pancake recipe with 3 grams of plant-based protein per pancake.
+Chickpea flour pancakes are egg-free fluffy vegan pancakes made of chickpea flour, also known as besan flour.

 Chickpea flour or garbanzo flour

 The flour you need in this recipe is chickpea flour, also known as garbanzo bean flour.